CardiacModelling/fickleheart-method-tutorials/README.md

 ## Acknowledging this work

-If you publish any work based on the contents of this repository please cite:
+If you publish any work based on the contents of this repository please cite ([CITATION file](CITATION)):

 Lei, C.L. _et al._
 (2020).